chanwit/ekz/README.md

 4. Enable network policy by default via Kube-Router (Calico is optional)
 5. Bundled with a local storage class, and a load balancer

-### The KIND provider
+### KinD provider

 1. EKS-D binaries
-2. Using KIND v0.10 as the skeleton
+2. Using KIND v0.11 as the skeleton
 3. Packaged using KIND v1.18, v1.19, v1.20 node images
 4. Enable network policy by default via the Calico CNI
 5. Bundled with a local storage class (from KinD), and a load balancer